bvaughn/react-virtualized/docs/CellMeasurer.md

 ```

 The [default caching strategy](https://github.com/bvaughn/react-virtualized/blob/master/source/CellMeasurer/defaultCellSizeCache.js) is exported as `defaultCellMeasurerCellSizeCache` should you wish to decorate it.
-You can also use [an alternative caching strategy](https://github.com/bvaughn/react-virtualized/blob/master/source/CellMeasurer/uniformHeightCellSizeCache.js) for lists with a uniform (yet unknown) row height, exported as `uniformHeightCellMeasurerCellSizeCache`.
+You can also use [an alternative caching strategy](https://github.com/bvaughn/react-virtualized/blob/master/source/CellMeasurer/uniformSizeCellSizeCache.js) for lists with a uniform (yet unknown) row height, exported as `uniformSizeCellMeasurerCellSizeCache`.

 ### Examples

+###### Default `cellSizeCache`

 This example shows a `Grid` with fixed row heights and dynamic column widths.
 For more examples check out the component [demo page](https://bvaughn.github.io/react-virtualized/?component=CellMeasurer).